NavyaG-lab/Tech-writer/itaipu/itaipu_reviewer.md

 ### Deploy

 `bors` is hosted on the Mobile Platform's Kubernetes cluster.
-It lives on the `staging` prototype, stack id `indigo` and shard `mobile`.
+It lives on the `staging` environment, stack id `indigo` and `mobile` prototype.
+To use the cluster you need specific certificates.

 To update bors, you can follow the instructions [here](https://github.com/nubank/mobile-k8s-recipes/blob/master/recipes/bors/README.md) and simply killing the pod should be enough to update it to the latest version. `bors` maintain its state in a Database, so there isn't any problem in killing the pod.